Kevin Dennis

-Kevin Jason Dennis (born 14 December 1976) is an English retired professional footballer who played as a left winger in the Football League for Brentford.
+Kevin Jason Dennis (born 14 December 1976) is an English retired professional footballer who played as a left winger for Football League club Brentford.

 Career

 Brentford

 Dennis began his career in the academy at Premier League club Arsenal, before being released and signing a three-month contract with Second Division club Brentford during the 1996 off-season.
 He made the first senior appearance of his career as a 75th-minute substitute for Carl Asaba in a 2–0 defeat to Crewe Alexandra on 12 October 1996.
 Dennis broke into the team during the latter part of the 1996–97 season and made one appearance in the Bees' unsuccessful play-off campaign.
 He made just six appearances during 1997–98 and after the club's relegation to the Third Division at the end of the season, he signed a new one-year contract.
 Dennis was an unused substitute on one occasion during the 1998–99 season and was released in May 1999.
 Dennis made 21 appearances and scored no goals during three seasons at Griffin Park.